Table of contents

 Honey bees are genetically programmed to store more honey than they need.
 It is one of the characteristics that make them so alluring and so useful to humans.
 We can harvest their surplus honey and the bees will (usually) still have enough food to get them through the winter.

-Storing the food where it’s needed
+Bees store the food where it’s needed

 If your kitchen and dining room are on the first floor, you probably do not store food on the second or third floor.
 You want it easy to reach and quick to retrieve.
 Bees are no different.
 Why would they store food three floors up if they still have room around the brood nest?

-Forcing the issue can backfire
+Forcing the issue by manipulating frames can backfire

 Honey Bee Suite